jjd2963/Calculator-using-QT/README.md

 # Calculator-using-QT-Widgets

 I followed a tutorial explaining how QT widgets work and the basics of building a calculator GUI.
 All of my programming before attempting this calculator program had been run through the terminal.
-This was the first time I attempted to build a GUI and connecting to code that works.
+This was the first time I attempted to build frontend code and connecting it to backened code.

 The tutorial had missing functions that challenged me to write my own code to complete the calculator.
 I coded the MemAddClearGet() function as well as the Clear() function.
 I connected those to the GUI using the steps that the tutorial instructed for previous functions.